 Guided Tour of the Griffith University Gardens

-On this guided walk with Professor Catherine Pickering, you’ll explore a remarkable transformation: from lawns and low-diversity plantings to a rich mosaic of more than 230 species of native plants, including over 20 of high conservation value.
+On this guided walk with Professor Catherine Pickering, visitors explored a remarkable transformation: from lawns and low-diversity plantings to a rich mosaic of more than 230 species of native plants, including over 20 of high conservation value.
 In fact, as the saying goes, “if it’s not grass, it’s native.”

-Whether you’re a gardener, teacher, student, urban designer, landscape architect, sustainability advocate—or simply someone who loves native flora—this walk will leave you inspired and equipped with practical ideas.
+Whether you’re a gardener, teacher, student, urban designer, landscape architect, sustainability advocate—or simply someone who loves native flora—this walk came equipped with practical ideas.

-Each participant will receive a complimentary copy of Native Plants for School Gardens in South East Queensland, Griffith University’s illustrated biodiversity guide.
+Each participant received a complimentary copy of Native Plants for School Gardens in South East Queensland, Griffith University’s illustrated biodiversity guide.

 Acknowledgement of Country